ucdavis/HPCCF-franklin-docs/docs/modules.md

 ## Usage

 The `module` command is the entry point for users to manage modules in their environment.
-All module operations will be of the form `module [SUBCOMMAND]`, which we will go over in the following sections.
+All module operations will be of the form `module [SUBCOMMAND]`.
+Usage information is available on the cluster by running `module --help`.

+The basic commands are: `module load [MODULENAME]` to load a module into your environment; `module unload [MODULENAME]` to remove that module; `module avail` to see modules available for loading; and `module list` to see which modules are currently loaded.
+We will go over these commands, and some additional commands, in the following sections.

 ### Listing